El Mariachi: Plot

 The following morning, he returns to the motel, intending to retrieve his deposit money.
 When Azul visits the bar for a beer and information about Moco, he accidentally departs with the Mariachi's guitar case.
 Three of Moco's thugs ambush him but release him upon discovering that the case he is carrying contains only a guitar.
 Returning to the bar, the Mariachi realizes what has happened and rushes outside to locate Azul.
-Confused, Moco's men disperse and pursue both Azul and the mariachi; the latter uses Azul's weapons to kill several more men.
+Confused, Moco's men disperse and pursue both Azul and the Mariachi; the latter uses Azul's weapons to kill several more men.
 Returning to his hideout, Azul orders two of his friends to retrieve his personal guitar case.
 That night, Dominó describes her complicated romantic relationship with Moco, who also financed her spacious apartment; the following morning, she lends the Mariachi money for a new guitar so he can continue performing for customers.
 While he is surveying a shop window, he is incapacitated by Bigotón, who delivers him to Moco; the kingpin identifies the Mariachi as the wrong man and sets him free.

-Meanwhile, Azul returns to Dominó's bar demanding his guitar case and orders her to take him to Moco, or Moco will kill the mariachi; she agrees to cooperate to save the Mariachi's life.
+Meanwhile, Azul returns to Dominó's bar demanding his guitar case and orders her to take him to Moco, or Moco will kill the Mariachi; she agrees to cooperate to save the Mariachi's life.
 When they arrive at Moco's gated compound, Azul pretends to take her hostage in order to gain entry.
 Moco soon realizes that she has fallen for the Mariachi and jealously shoots both her and Azul dead.
 Suddenly, the Mariachi, having regained consciousness, arrives on Dominó's motorcycle to find her gunned down in the courtyard.
 Furious at him for murdering his minions and stealing his girlfriend, Moco shoots the Mariachi's left hand, effectively rendering him useless as a guitarist, and proceeds to tauntingly laugh at him.
 Overcome with grief and rage, the Mariachi grabs Azul's gun with his right hand and kills Moco, avenging Dominó's death.
-Moco's surviving henchmen, seeing their leader dead, walk off carelessly and leave Moco's body and the wounded Mariachi behind, as Moco had consistently disrespected them.
+Moco's surviving henchmen, seeing their leader dead, walk off unconcerned and leave Moco's body and the wounded Mariachi behind, as Moco had consistently disrespected them.